rlogiacco/PlotPlus/README.md

 Usage
 ============

-The library is fully backward compatible with the old SimPlot library, but it also introduces a more modern API.
+The library is fully backwards compatible with the old SimPlot library, but it also introduces a more modern API.

 Modern API
 ----------